The Spectroscopic Classification of Astronomical Transients (SCAT) Survey: Overview, Pipeline Description, Initial Results, and Future Plans: Introduction

 The past decade in astronomy has seen a huge increase in the amount of observational data available to the community, largely due to the proliferation of imaging surveys.
 Some surveys, such as the All-Sky Automated Search for SuperNovae \citep[ASAS-SN; ][]{shappee2014, kochanek2017} and the Asteroid Terrestrial-impact Last Alert System \citep[ATLAS; ][]{tonry2018}, cover the entire sky at moderate ($\lesssim 19$~mag) depth.
 Complementary surveys, such as the Panoramic Survey Telescope and Rapid Response System \citep[Pan-STARRS; ]{chambers2016}, the Zwicky Transient Facility \citep[ZTF; ][]{bellm2019}, and the upcoming Large Synoptic Survey Telescope \citep[LSST; ][]{ivezic2019}, provide or will provide deeper coverage for select portions of the sky.

 Nearly every field of astronomy has benefited from the calibrated time-series photometry supplied by such surveys.
 However, these surveys have been particularly beneficial for studying astrophysical transients.
 These objects, such as supernovae (SNe) and tidal disruption events (TDEs), are stochastic events that provide fleeting glimpses into the physical processes governing extreme events in the Universe.
-In the past, a few hundred SNe were discovered per year by targeted galaxy surveys \citep[e.g., ][]{hamuy1993, li2000, aldering2002}, but the current era of imaging surveys has increased the transient discovery rate hundred-fold.
+In the past, a few hundred SNe were discovered per year by targeted galaxy surveys \citep[e.g., ][]{hamuy1993, li2000, aldering2002}, but the current era of imaging surveys has increased the transient discovery rate hundred-fold \citep[e.g., ][]{kulkarni2020}.
 This deluge of discoveries has revealed both new types of transients, such as ``fast blue optical transients'' \citep[FBOTs; e.g., ][]{prentice2018, ho2021}, as well as extending our knowledge of rare and unique versions of known events, such as the faint SNe Iax class \citep[e.g., ][]{woodvasey2002, li2003, foley2013} of thermonuclear explosions.

 While imaging surveys have undoubtedly transformed our understanding of the Universe and the myriad of explosive events that can occur within it, even well-sampled multi-filter photometry has its limitations.
-Spectroscopy is necessary for understanding the elemental composition of a transient event and to constrain physical quantities such as temperature, density, and velocity which are essential for constructing a useful model.
+Spectroscopy is necessary for accurate transient classification and for constraining physical quantities such as temperature, density, and velocity which are essential for constructing a useful model.
+In addition to the program described in this manuscript, other notable transient classification programs include the ZTF Bright Transient Survey (BTS; \citealp{fremling2020, perley2020}) and the ``advanced'' extended Public ESO Spectroscopic Survey of Transient Objects (ePESSTO+, \citealp{smartt2015}).
 Time-series spectroscopy, where multiple spectra are obtained over days or weeks, provides a view into how these quantities evolve with time, which, in turn, probes the underlying powering mechanism(s) \citep[e.g., ][]{ashall2014, nicholl2014, holoien2020, dimitriadis2022}.